ossu/computer-science/CONTRIBUTING.md

 4. If you have *non-substantive* updates to make to the curriculum, such as a course's URL having been moved, spelling/syntax errors, etc., please send a [pull request](https://help.github.com/articles/using-pull-requests/) to fix any mistakes that you have found.
 5. If you want to customize the curriculum for yourself, do of course [fork this project](https://help.github.com/articles/fork-a-repo/).
 6. If you want to suggest a new resource, send a pull request adding such resource to the [extras](https://github.com/open-source-society/computer-science/tree/master/extras) section.

+# Learning Git

+To be able to create high-quality pull requests, it is recommended that you learn how to use the Git version control system.
+One of the best primers on the subject is a free ebook called [Ry's Git Tutorial](https://www.amazon.com/dp/B00QFIA5OC/).
+If you prefer a course-style introduction, try [Introduction to Git and GitHub](https://www.udacity.com/course/how-to-use-git-and-github--ud775).